Estimated reading time: 6 minutes

 The cause for this electrician-favoring economy is a general shortage of skilled electricians.
 After the recession about a decade ago, many electricians left the electrical trade for greener pastures.

-The electricians that remained could then charge more, due to a higher demand and a lower supply.
+The electricians that remained could then charge more, due to higher demand and a lower supply.
 America is still replenishing the levels of electrical skills.

 On top of this nice paycheck, there are plenty of opportunities for overtime and self-employment on the side.
 With time and experience, you can advance into a foreman position or other management opportunities.